imranansari/mold/README.md

 3. Install Hyper-V tools (of Windows)
 4. Install Docker toolbox
 5. Disable TLS in Docker profile
-  a.
-Start "Docker Quickstart Terminal
+    - Start "Docker Quickstart Terminal
-  b.
-Start ssh: docker-machine ssh
+    - Start ssh: docker-machine ssh
-  c.
-Edit /var/lib/boot2docker/profile so DOCKER_HOST='-H tcp://{ip}:2375'and DOCKER_TLS=no
+    - Edit /var/lib/boot2docker/profile so `DOCKER_HOST='-H tcp://{ip}:2375'` and `DOCKER_TLS=no`
-  d.
-Exit ssh: exit
+    - Exit ssh: `exit`
-  e.
-Restart Docker machine: docker-machine restart
+    - Restart Docker machine: `docker-machine restart`
-6. Mount mold realeased for Linux to the VM
+6. Mount mold released for Linux to the VM
 7. Mount project files to the VM
 8. Start `docker-machine ssh` and run mold and Docker in it